Sorry, nothing in cart.

-Brufen commonly known as ibuprofen is a medication that helps in treating body pains, fever, sprains, strains, arthritis, pain after surgical operations and in higher doses it helps in reducing inflammation.
+Brufen commonly known as ibuprofen is a medication that helps in treating body pains, fever, sprains, strains, arthritis, and pain after surgical operations, and in higher doses, it helps in reducing inflammation.
 It belongs to a category of drugs known as a nonsteroidal anti-inflammatory drug(NSAID).
-Nonsteroidal anti-inflammatory drugs are drugs that help with pain relief, fever, blood clots and also help in reducing inflammation.
+Nonsteroidal anti-inflammatory drugs are drugs that help with pain relief, fever, and blood clots and also help in reducing inflammation.
 Brufen helps in relieving pains like menstrual cramps migraines and even rheumatoid arthritis.
-It is available in the form of tablets, gel, spray or mousses.
-Brufen is an over the counter medication which means that it can be bought without any prescription.
+It is available in the form of tablets, gel, spray, or mousses.
+Brufen is an over-the-counter medication which means that it can be bought without any prescription.
 Brufen is considered to be a non-addictive drug as opposed to opioid painkillers.

 Uses of Brufen

-Brufen is used as a medication for different types of illness and symptoms, some of them are listed below:
+Brufen is used as a medication for different types of illness and symptoms, some of which are listed below: